 Many people are under the assumption that genes dictate your risk for developing Alzheimer’s disease and other forms of dementia.
-However, studies suggest that gender plays a role.
+However, studies suggest that dementia in women is more prominent.
 Recent research found women’s brains, compared to men’s, have:

 - More brain plaque

 - Wider spread network of tau (a protein that forms tangles and destroys nerve cells)